KursadE/zoomcamp-HW7/README.md

 For viewing and editing notebooks, Jupyter can be used.
 Other files can be viewed and edited on VS Code.

 On Mac OS, on Terminal window, while staying in the same folder that contains the downloaded files, run "pip install pipenv" to create 'Pipfile' and 'Pipfile.lock' files.

+Using "pipenv install" instead of "pip install" will create virtual environment.
+Same code is used in the Dockerfile

-On Mac OS, while Docker is running as a separate program, type "docker build -t zoomcamp-hw7 ." on Terminal window, staying in the same folder that contains all the downloaded files.
+On Mac OS, while Docker is running as a separate program and staying in the same folder that contains all the downloaded files, type "docker build -t zoomcamp-hw7 ." on Terminal window to install container.

-Type "docker run -it --rm -p 9696:9696 zoomcamp-hw7" after Docker installations are completed.
+Type "docker run -it --rm -p 9696:9696 zoomcamp-hw7" after Docker installations are completed to activate container environment.

 Finally, open "HW7_test.ipynb".
 Run the file and get the prediction result for the test customer.